Skip to content

 Your in-house staff could manage your private cloud, or handle it through a cloud services provider.

 The public cloud puts all of the same things out into the world.
 You get the benefits of cloud computing, including cost savings and flexibility.
 But, your data might not be as secure as you would like.
-A hybrid cloud gives you the advantages of each system, mitigating the problems you might encounter using only one system.
+Hybrid cloud services give you the advantages of each system, mitigating the problems you might encounter using only one system.

 Hybrid cloud is not using part of each system separately, though.
 Taking this approach, your tech is intertwined.
 You could, for instance, use a public cloud service to send data to your private company cloud.